 The methods are interactive throughout.
 The course provides extensive exercises that aim at the application of the acquired skills to the participants’ individual fields of work.
-The participants get individual feedback on the results of their exercises by the group and by the trainer.
-The theoretical contents of the course are also conveyed through dialogue and exercises.
-There will be no pure presentations by the trainer.
+The participants can bring their own texts to the seminar and get the chance to apply the acquired methods directly to topics from their own research.

-- basic concepts of logic (validity and soundness or arguments etc.)
+- basic concepts of logic (validity and soundness of arguments etc.)

 - inductive and deductive arguments